snapauthapp/sdk-swift/README.md

 ### Autofill-assisted Requests

+> [!NOTE]
+> Autofill is (at present) only supported on iOS/iPadOS >= 16 and visionOS.
+> On other platforms or OS versions, this will immediately return a failure code
+> indicating a lack of platform support.

 To have the system suggest a passkey when a username field is focused, make the following additions to start the process and handle the result:

 1. Add `.textContentType(.username)` to the username `TextField`, if not already set: